-During months-long phases of Daniel’s illness when he was neither fully normal nor fully psychotic his behavior could become very difficult for the people around him.
-Unfortunately, we did not know what might be expected of Daniel.
-His diagnosis of schizophrenia made us afraid that asking him to do more than he wanted to do might also make his mental illness worse.
-We avoided making him upset and he became upset easily.
+During months-long phases of Daniel’s illness when he was neither fully normal nor fully psychotic his behavior could become especially difficult for the people around him.
+We had decided to try to tolerate uncomfortable behaviour of the kind that is generally tolerated socially.
+We did not know what might be expected of Daniel in the way of learning to change, to control his behaviour.
+His diagnosis of schizophrenia made us afraid that asking him to do more than he wanted to do might also cause “stress” that could make his mental illness worse.
+We avoided making him upset and he became upset easily, i.e., he was “labile.”
 “Upset” could mean anything from bursting into tears, shouting at someone in anger, venting a verbal tirade of frustration directed at himself, kicking a door, hitting a wall, pushing a chair over, speaking or shouting threats of a somewhat more violent nature, and occasionally displaying the full repertoire.
-These events were like a child’s “tantrum” but rather alarming from a person in his late teens and early twenties.
+These events were like a child’s “tantrum” but are much more alarming from a person in his late teens and early twenties.
 The unpredictability of his behavior kept everyone around him on edge and sometimes fearful.
 Talking and teaching helped somewhat.
-He often apologized later for his behaviour.
-However, following each episode of schizophrenia, Daniel seemed to have lost much of the teaching that had gone on before, and when he re-entered a bipolar phase, my teaching would begin all over again.
+He often apologized later for his unpleasant behaviour.
+However, following each episode of severe schizophrenia, Daniel seemed to have lost much of the teaching that had gone on before, and when he re-entered a labile phase, my teaching would begin all over again.
 Yet, he seemed quite capable of learning in other ways.
 His control over his behavior was gained very, very gradually.
-Incrementally, Daniel was maturing.
+Daniel was maturing, but slowly.

 Only when I discovered that Daniel’s schizophrenia was located in his ears, as his dyslexia had been proven to be, did I realize his bipolar behaviour (which included II, then I, then back to II) reflected an intermediate stage of deterioration or recovery of his ears.